makrai/notes/galassi1902-attention-overview.md

 * He+ [161], attention is exploited in a model for aspect extraction in sentiment analysis, with the aim to remove words that are irrelevant for the sentiment and to ensure more coherence of the predicted aspects.
 In work by
-* Zhang and Wu [162], attention is used within autoencoders in a question-retrieval task.
-The main idea is to generate semantic representations of questions, and self-attention is exploited during the encoding and decoding phases, with the objective to reconstruct the input sequences, as in traditional autoencoders.
-Following a
+* Zhang and Wu [162]
+  * attention is used within autoencoders in a question-retrieval task
+  * main idea is to generate semantic representations of questions, and self-attention is exploited during the encoding and decoding phases, with the objective to reconstruct the input sequences, as in traditional autoenc
 * similar idea, Zhang+ [163] exploited bidimensional attention-based recursive autoencoders for bilingual phrase embeddings, whereas
-* Tian and Fang [164] exploited attentive autoencoders to build sentence representations and performed topic modeling on short texts.
+* Tian and Fang [164] exploited attentive autoencoders to build sentence representations and performed topic modeling on short texts
-* Yang+ [165] instead adopted an attention-driven approach to unsupervised sentiment modification in order to explicitly separate sentiment words from content words.
+* Yang+ [165] instead adopted an attention-driven approach to unsupervised sentiment modification in order to explicitly separate sentiment words from content words
 * In computer vision, attention alignment has been proposed [166]
   * align the attention patterns of networks trained on the source and target
-  * could be an interesting scenario also for NLP.
+  * could be an interesting scenario also for NLP

 ## E. Neural-Symbolic Learning and Reasoning

 * neural logic programming [167]: reasoning over knowledge graphs, in order to combine parameter and structure learning of first-order logic rules.
 They have
 * logic attention networks [168] to aggregate information coming from graph neighbors with both rule~ and network-based attention weights.
 Moreover,
 * prior knowledge has also been exploited by Shen+ [169] to
-  * enable the attention mechanism to learn the knowledge representation of entities for ranking question–answer pairs.
+  * enable the attention mechanism to learn the knowledge representation of entities for ranking question–answer pairs
-* in reasoning tasks that are also addressed with symbolic approaches, such as textual entailment [99].
-For instance,
+* in reasoning tasks that are also addressed with symbolic approaches, such as textual entailment [99]
   * Hudson and Manning [170] recently proposed a new architecture for complex reasoning problems, with NLP usually being one of the target sub-tasks, as in the case of visual question answering.
-In such an architecture, attention is used within several parts of the model, for example, over question words or to capture long-range dependences with self-attention.
+In such an architecture,
+    * attention is used within several parts of the model, for example, over question words or to capture long-range dependences with self-attention
 * introduce constraints in the form of logical statements within neural networks has been proposed in [171] where rules governing attention are used to enforce word alignment in tasks, such as machine comprehension and NLI